cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 --out-file matx.raw
 ```

-As with every other transaction, we need to calculate the fee and the output and save them in the corresponding variables (which are currently set to zero).
+As with every other transaction, we need to calculate the fee and the output and save them in the corresponding variables (currently set to zero).

 Use this command to set the <i>$fee</i> variable.
 ```bash
 fee=$(cardano-cli transaction calculate-min-fee --tx-body-file matx.raw --tx-in-count 1 --tx-out-count 1 --witness-count 1 --mainnet --protocol-params-file protocol.json | cut -d " " -f1)
 ```

-And this command to calculate the correct value for <i>$output</i>.
+And this command calculates the correct value for <i>$output</i>.
 ```bash
 output=$(expr $funds - $fee)
 ```